JimOser/arsnova-vagrant/README.md

 ```
 http://<server_ip_address>:8080
 ```
+4. Good way to learn about jmeter and other testing tools.
+The computer running jmeter is different than the system under test.
+5. Learn to use vim aka vi, which is available on all Linux and UNIX systems.

 ### Disavantages of the forked project:
 1. No GUI.
 2. Can't use IDE.
 3. Production (tomcat) is not currently supported, but should be available in a later release.
+4. rsync does not relibable work.
+5. No listening for arsnova-mobile changes.
+(Implementing the listening is a CPU performance hit that could cost money).
+6. No watching for arsnova-war changes.
+(Implementing the watching is a CPU performance hit that could cost money).
+7. Don't overtest the web capabilities.
+The more hits the AWS instance gets, the more money it is going to cost.
 ## Pre-getting started

 Familar yourself with the Amazon Free t2.micro tier [http://aws.amazon.com](http://aws.amazon.com)   .